FelixLabelle/felixlabelle.github.io/_posts/2026-4-3-first_steps_towards_a_better_research_management_tool.md

 Most other methods can be supported with my current stack, while others not so much.
-For example ColBERT requires additional indexing not available in paradedb. they just require additional code or training additional models.
+For example ColBERT requires additional indexing not available in paradedb.
+They just require additional code or training additional models.
 As we increase the number of tools, the number of pipelines increases exponentially and we need to handle this in a straightforward way.